crispinread/wda-bootcamp/README.md

 ## Blog Posts - Tips and Ideas
 It is a really good idea to put more than the minimum required number of blog posts or portfolio items on your site.
 Blog posts do not need to be very long but should always be more than a sentence or two.
 Here are some tips and ideas for posts:

+### Employers will want to see you:
+1. Responding to challenges and fixing problems
+1. Writing good, clean, well spaced code **with comments**
+1. Have a really good grasp of markup
+1. Have progressed and learned new things during the bootcamp

 ### Tips
 1. **Use short sentences and lists**